anmoljagetia/Flatabulous/README.md

 *The terminal*

 To install the theme, you must first install the [**Unity Tweak Tool**](https://launchpad.net/unity-tweak-tool).
-It can be installed by simply running the command :
+It can be installed by simply running the command:

 ```
 sudo apt-get install unity-tweak-tool
 ```

 ## Update

 If you are on Ubuntu 16.04 or higher, run the commands below to install Ubuntu Tweak:

 ```
 wget -q -O - http://archive.getdeb.net/getdeb-archive.key | sudo apt-key add -
 sudo sh -c 'echo "deb http://archive.getdeb.net/ubuntu xenial-getdeb apps" >> /etc/apt/sources.list.d/getdeb.list'